 If a person moving to Poland from Australia, who is an Australian national, gets married to a Polish citizen, and if the couple has children, the child will be entitled to Polish citizenship, regardless if the birth takes place on Polish territory or elsewhere.

 The Poland immigration legislation provides additional rights for gaining Polish citizenship.
-Australians interested in permanently moving to Poland from Australia are invited to address our lawyer for advice or legal representation on the steps they should expect during this process.
+Australians interested in permanently immigrate to Poland from Australia are invited to address our lawyer for advice or legal representation on the steps they should expect during this process.
 Please contact our immigration lawyer in Poland for assistance on any of the immigration procedures applicable to foreigners.